Editors Note: This story was originally written by Bonnie Gross in March 2021 and updated on a revisit by Bob Rountree in February 2023.

 Once we were acclimated, we began to notice and appreciate the subtle beauty of this place.

 Yes, the scenery is an endless expanse of shallow water and mangrove-covered islands.
 But that Florida sky!
 It is always changing and always dramatic.

 We saw birds – not vast flocks, but enough to keep us always looking and identifying them.
 My favorites: Two swallowtail kites, circling and swooping in the sky together.
-We saw herons, hawks, osprey, egrets, but not more than you see in a day on land in Everglades National Park.
+We saw herons, hawks, osprey, egrets, but no more than you might see on land throughout Everglades National Park.

 The dolphins, on the other hand: you won’t be seeing those from the car, and they were a joy.
 A half dozen times, pods of dolphins swam alongside our houseboat.
-They particularly liked swimming directly under our boat, slightly ahead of us in the area between the boat’s twin hulls.
+They particularly liked swimming directly under our boat, slightly ahead of the boat’s twin pontoons.